Reverse Information Projections and Optimal E-statistics: Optimal E -statistics

 \section{Optimal \texttt{E}-statistics}

-In this section, we assume that $P$ and all $Q\in \mathcal{C}$ are probability distributions, and we are interested in the hypothesis test with $P$ as alternative and $\mathcal{C}$ as null.
-To this end, Theorem~\ref{thm:InfoGain} shows that --- if it exists --- the likelihood ratio of $P$ and its universal RIPr is an \E-statistic.
-A natural question is whether the optimality of the universal RIPr in terms of describing data distributed according to $P$ carries over to some sort of optimality of the \E-statistic, similar as for the GRO criterion in the case that $D(P\|\mathcal{C})<\infty$.
+In this section, we assume that $P$ and all $Q\in \mathcal{C}$ are probability measures, and we are interested in the hypothesis test with $P$ as alternative and $\mathcal{C}$ as null.
+To this end, Theorem~\ref{thm:InfoGain} shows that --- whenever it exists --- the likelihood ratio of $P$ and its RIPr is an \E-statistic.
+A natural question is whether the optimality of the RIPr in terms of describing data distributed according to $P$ carries over to some sort of optimality of the \E-statistic, as is true for the GRO criterion in the case that $D(P\|\mathcal{C})<\infty$.
 It turns out that this is true in terms of an intuitive extension of the GRO criterion.
 Completely analogously to the coding story, we simply have to change from absolute to pairwise comparisons.

 \begin{definition} For \E-statistics $E,E'\in \mathcal{E}_\mathcal{C}$, we say that $E$ is \emph{stronger} than $E'$ if the following integral is well-defined and non-negative, possibly infinite: